dask/dask/docs/source/http_services.rst

 ==============

 A subset of the following pages will be available from the scheduler or workers of a running cluster.
-The list of currently available endpoins can be found by examining ``/sitemap.json``.
+The list of currently available endpoints can be found by examining ``/sitemap.json``.